vue-pdf-viewer/vue-pdf-viewer/SECURITY.md

 * The type of issue (e.g., dependencies security risk)

-* The location of the affected source code (tag/branch/commit or direct URL)

 * Step-by-step instructions to reproduce the issue

 * If you have a fix, feel free to include those details.